graysonchao/metascan/README.md

     results.clean?
     => true

-`results` is a straight `JSON.parse` of the response body in the scan results given by Metascan.
+`results` has all the fields of a straight `JSON.parse` of the response body in the scan results given by Metascan.

+It also exposes a few handy methods.

++ `Metascan::Scan#clean?`
+returns true iff the scan came back with no threat detected, or the file was empty.
++ `Metascan::Scan#retrieve_results`
+makes an API call and updates self.results with the latest scan progress.
++ `Metascan::Scan#results(poll: true)`
+returns last fetched results; if `poll == true`, `retrieve_results` is called first.

-For more information on the structure of this object, see the above link.
+For more information on the structure of the Metascan response object, see the above link under "Retrieving scan reports using data hash."